Select Page

 This invitational exhibition looks to showcase portrait paintings that capture both of those concepts: Work that stands apart, is impossible to ignore, and exudes human resilience against the forces, seen and unseen, that are trying, inexorably, to wear us down and break us.

-Participating artists (Clockwise from top left): Tim Guan @tim.guan, KC Ho @kchosf, Pamela Mooney @pamelamooney22, Myke Reilly @mykereilly, Mary Graham @mary.graham.art, Joseph Abbati @jabbati, Mike Goldberg @mikegoldbergart, and Phe Ruiz.
+Participating artists: Tim Guan @timguan.art, KC Ho @kchosf, Pamela Mooney @pamelamooney22, Myke Reilly @mykereilly, Mary Graham @mary.graham.art, Joseph Abbati @jabbati, Mike Goldberg @mikegoldbergart, Don Hershman @dhershman, and Phe Ruiz.

 Stay in the loop